kriskiil/cgmlstsearch/README.md

 --heuristic This option changes the comparison to one that uses a binomial confidence interval to end the comparison early, for very similar or disimilar profiles.
 Mainly useful if comparisons are slow due to high distance (=slow dropoff and more comparisons)

+# Caveats

+In the current implementation of indexed search, hits will be missed when using a large search radius.